Noise assessment report content

 The noise assessment report you will receive has a few sections.

-We all know senior managers like to have things in short summary format because they are so busy it has to be in quick easily-digestible chunks.
+We all know senior managers like to have things in short summary format.
 (Far be it from us to suggest that in reality this is because they can't concentrate on anything longer than a two-line sentence before their mind flicks back to the golf course or that lovely long lunch they have planned, oh no..).
-The Management Summary is limited to one page and lists the key findings of the report - things like the most important noise levels, some of the more important engineering or organisational controls identified as being possible, areas where hearing protection must be used, suitability of hearing protection, and a general statement of risk level for the site.
+The Management Summary is limited to one page and lists the key findings of the report - things like the most important noise levels, some of the more important engineering or organisational controls identified as being possible, areas where hearing protection must be used, suitability of hearing protection, and a general statement of noise risk level for the site.
 This is intended as being suitable for distribution to management teams and safety committees.

 This is a couple of pages covering some of the most important bits of information and background requirements on which the noise assessment is built.
 So a very simple one-page summary of what is required at various key noise levels and then a couple of very important principles such as a 3dB change being a doubling of the energy of a noise.
-I appreciate H&S people will already know this but we do a lot of reports for non-H&S people so flagging up things such as the principle that 93dB(A) is twice as dangerous as 90dB(A) is important to know before looking at the noise assessment results obtained for the site in question.
+I appreciate H&S people will already know this but we do a lot of assessments for non-H&S people so flagging up things such as the principle that 93dB(A) is twice as dangerous as 90dB(A) is important to know before looking at the noise results obtained for the site in question.

 There is also a bit about hearing damage and hearing protection, confirming that employees cannot sign disclaimers absolving employers of responsibility if they choose not to wear hearing protection, and things like that.
 This is included as it comes up quite often and can be useful for employers if they can point to it in the noise assessment report as confirmation that it can't be done.

 Noise assessment technique